 Once, back in her Maquis days, Torres and Seska were in a bar like this.

 "Do you like her?"
 Seska asked, pointing out a native beauty.

 Torres laughed.
 She liked Chakotay.
 And she hadn't yet found out that he'd liked Seska a whole lot better.

 "She likes you," Seska said in that way she had that made everything a little bit risky, a little bit sexy.

 And it was probably true.
-The woman was staring over at them, over at her.
-Her eyes were looking at her the way Kathryn is looking at her now.
+The woman was staring over at them, over at her the way Kathryn is looking at her now.
 Only there wasn't any anger in the alien's eyes.
 And there definitely is in Kathryn's.